mehwaffle10/Waffle_Balance/README.md

 - No fast building since it's just to get to the front lines

 ### Movement
-- TDM fall damage (takes 1.3x longer falls)
+- TDM fall damage (takes 1.2x longer falls) but with less ramping (1.1 instead of 1.2)
 - Increased move speed in water (~33% faster)
 - Increased breath timer from 6 to 8 seconds
 - Increased move speed on ladders